kasjansmigielski/ds_ai_portfolio/docs/fashion_designer/index.md

 # Fashion Designer

 **Project description:**<br>
-I am currently working on a project that is supposed to imitate the functionality of a fashion designer.
+The aim of this project was to create an imitation of a fashion designer.
 The idea for the project came to me because of the needs of my life partner, who designs women's underwear.
-This application is supposed to automate the design process and will additionally be an inspiration for creating new elements from the world of fashion.<br>
+This application is to automate the design process and will additionally be an inspiration to create new elements from the world of fashion.<br>

 **Project architecture:**<br>
 ![alt text](fashion_designer_architecture.png)